edgedb/edgedb/docs/reference/http.rst

 .. note::

-    Here's how to determine your development EdgeDB instance's HTTP server URL:
+    Here's how to determine your local EdgeDB instance's HTTP server URL:

     - The ``hostname`` will be ``localhost``
     - Find the ``port`` by running ``edgedb instance list``.
 This will print a